Classycutoff/Enigma/README.md

 Basically just switches the alphabet[n] character to alphabet[-n-1] character.
 Easy to implement.

+**CORRECTION!!!!!!**
+Reflector is basically one of the rotors, so it isn't as simple as just what I said.
+The pair of characters still are basically connected, so A = Y and Y = A, but they are not in any particular order.
+Still easy to implement, since I found the exchange tables, and have put it into the json table.

 ## Plugboard

 Even easier, if the char is in connected to the plugboard, both of them will switch places in the end result.

+**CORRECTION!!!!!!**
+Plugboard switches the characters, but it will still go through the rotors and encrypt it.
+This is still easy to implement, since I just need to switch the letters to corresponding ones if need be.

 ## Rotors